iaphub/flutter-iaphub/README.md

   - A tag value is limited to 64 characters

 ## Set device params
-Call the `setDeviceParams` method to set parameters for the device<br/>
+Call the `setDeviceParams` method to set parameters for the device.\
 When using IAPHUB's smart listings, you'll be able to return different products depending on the device params.

 ```js